DAY 1 - Auckland to Paihia via Parry Kauri Park

 DAY 5 - Rotorua

 The day is yours to roam free in this geothermal paradise.
 Soak in a hot spring, go white water rafting or hike up a volcano.
-The options are limitless and the decisions are yours, but we recommend the exhilarating Rotorua Canopy Tour, an optional where you'll watch the sun rise and drink coffee up in the towering trees, as the birds make start their morning calls.
+The options are limitless and the decisions are yours.
+We recommend the Rotorua Dawn Canopy Tour, exclusive to Contiki, where you'll watch the sun rise, eat some breakfast and drink coffee up in the towering trees as the birds make start their morning calls.
 Then, you'll get to soar 1200m through the forest on the ultimate zipline adventure.

-DAY 6 - Rotorua to Mount Ruapehu via Huka Falls and Lake Taupo
+DAY 6 - Rotorua to Lake Taupo via Huka Falls

 220,000 litres (that's 58 000 gallons) of water gush over Huka Falls per second.
 Just let that sink in for a minute.
 Wild, right?
 Even wilder still is the Hukafalls Jet experience - a thrilling ride that will get you experiencing the full force of the falls and leave you with even more of a taste for adventure.
 A good thing really, given Lake Taupo is on the horizon.